Sam Tata: Bombay and Shanghai

 In November 1947, through the efforts of the Indian pictorialist Jehangir N. Unwalla, sixty of Tata's photographs were presented in Bombay.
 The foreword by Unwalla in the exhibition catalogue cited Julian Smith and Edward Steichen as influences on Tata.
 Several months later, at another show sponsored by the Bombay Art Society, Tata met French photographer Henri Cartier-Bresson, and through his influence and mentorship, was galvanized to take up photojournalism with renewed vigour.
 He began to contribute to Bombay periodicals such as Trend and Flashlight.

 In 1949, he returned to Shanghai, where he recorded the fall of the Kuomintang and the takeover of the city by Communist troops; for a period, he was accompanied by Cartier-Bresson.
 Tata remained in the city until 1952.
-In that year, he married 19-year-old Marketa (Rita) Langer, a Sudenten Czech, who, like Tata, had been raised in Shanghai.
+In that year, he married 19-year-old Marketa (Rita) Langer, a Sudeten Czech, who, like Tata, had been raised in Shanghai.
 They soon fled to Hong Kong.
 During this period, the Chinese censors seized many of Tata's early photographs.
 However, he managed to smuggle his images of the revolution out of China with the help of a diplomat.
 He made a trip to Kashmir and India in 1955, and his photo-essay, "Himalayan Pilgrimage", was published by National Geographic in October 1956.